 I like that the scrambled eggs are served with a small cup of salsa and the crispy sourdough is served with a very generous scoop of butter.
 And I’ll take a whole slice of melon as opposed to cut-up chunks any day.

 The eggs benedict come in perfectly shaped rounds and the yolks are cooked just a hair more done than soft-boiled.
 I’m usually not a fan of breakfast potatoes, and there are only two places that I’ve been where I’ve gobbled them up.
-The first is at Dottie's True Blue Cafe in San Francisco (I’ll definitely talk more about this place later - it deserves its own entry, nay, a novel to describe how good it is.)
+The first is at Dottie's True Blue Cafe in San Francisco.
 The other place is here at the Stratford Court Cafe.
 They’re very well-seasoned and served piping hot - the two elements necessary for good breakfast potatoes, and yet surprisingly difficult to find.